sensor-dream/APIVOF/guidelines/list-info/G-packs-in-system-fedora-34.md

 <summary>GraphicsMagick-c++</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : GraphicsMagick Magick++ library (C++ bindings)
+Short desc    : GraphicsMagick Magick++ library (C++ bindings)
 URL          : http://www.graphicsmagick.org/
-Лицензия     : MIT
+License      : MIT
-Описание     : This package contains the GraphicsMagick++ library, a C++ binding to the
+Descript     : This package contains the GraphicsMagick++ library, a C++ binding to the
              : GraphicsMagick graphics manipulation library.
              :
              : Install GraphicsMagick-c++ if you want to use any applications that use